Sven-J-Steinert/SBRobot/README.md

 I was using a lasercutter to cut the template out of the PMMA and MDF.
 Here is the preview of the case.cdr
 ![alt text](https://abload.de/img/caseh0kdq.png)

+# Comments
+The MPU-6050 comes with an individual offset that can be found with this code https://github.com/jrowberg/i2cdevlib/blob/master/Arduino/MPU6050/examples/IMU_Zero/IMU_Zero.ino